DNadas98/training-portal/README.md

 permissions.
 This system allows setting specific access rules for actions on entities like companies, projects, and tasks, based on the authenticated user's permissions.

-For instance, access to or modification of a company, project, or task depends not only on a user's global role but also on permissions such as COMPANY_ADMIN, PROJECT_EDITOR, or TASK_ASSIGNED_EMPLOYEE, reflecting the user's specific relationship with the entity.
+For instance, access to or modification of a userGroup, project, or task depends not only on a user's global role but also on permissions such as COMPANY_ADMIN, PROJECT_EDITOR, or TASK_ASSIGNED_EMPLOYEE, reflecting the user's specific relationship with the entity.